ibm-cloud-docs/citrix-netscaler-vpx/setting-citrix-forwarding-proxy.md

 Line 2 adds a load balancing VIP that will represent the “real” DNS.

 Line 3 adds the IP address of the “real” DNS as a service.
-This address can be the customer DNS or routed back to the {{site.data.keyword.BluSoftlayer_notm}} supplied DNS resolvers.
+This address can be the customer DNS or routed back to the IBM Cloud supplied DNS resolvers.

 Line 4 binds the VIP to the “real” server.
 All DNS requests to `10.114.27.4` will be sent to `10.0.80.12`.